 While the Fitbit Inspire 2 is a mighty robust fitness tracker, you'll notice that a few things are missing.
-You won't have onboard GPS, which means you'll need to use connected GPS with your phone to track your route when working out.
+You won't have onboard GPS, which means you'll need to use connected GPS with your phone to track your route when going for a run, cycle, walk, or hike.
 You're also missing an altimeter, which means that your device won't track floors climbed.

 Simple yet efficient tracking with the Samsung Galaxy Fit2

 Upon comparing the Samsung Galaxy Fit2 to its predecessor, you'll find plenty of similarities.
 There are some key differences, though.
 For starters, the new Galaxy Fit2 is significantly cheaper than the original.
 While the original Galaxy Fit was designed to track your heart rate with a built-in sensor, the Fit2 does things differently.

 Rather than having a traditional heart-rate monitor, the Galaxy Fit2 uses photoplethysmography, which is a more affordable technology that measures changes in the surface of your skin to detect blood volume changes.
 While you can get standard readings, the Fit2 won't give you real-time alerts for changes to your heart rate like the predecessor does.